benhamill/changems/README.md

 - API end point to get the changes in a given release
 - API end point to get the changes between 2 arbitrary releases
-- A web view to see the changes between 2 arbitrary releases
 - A design that looks good
 - Something intereting on the home page